lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 --- middle

-# Changes in version -03
+# Changes in version -04

-* Changed the title to reflect that it is specific to ML-KEM.
-* Added Max Pala, Jan Klaußner, and Scott Fluhrer as authors.
-* Added text to Introduction to justify where and why this mechanism would be used.
-* Added section "Use in CMS".
-* Switched all KDFs for both the combiner and the CMS KEMRI to use id-kmac128 or id-kmac256 from I-D.ietf-lamps-cms-sha3-hash.
+* Specified the fixedInfo domain separators as the DER encoded object identifiers

 Still to do in a future version: